HishamLY/DaHo-documentation/README.md

-# Dago Hoogeschool 2018 Documentation
+# Dago Hoogeschool 2018 Code Documentation

 This is the central repository for documenting the code used in KRI 2018 by Dago Hoogeschool.